Nathan Astle: 1999 World Cup failure

 Although, Astle was consistent till 1999, he failed in the 1999 Cricket World Cup that took place in England.
 He managed just 79 runs in nine matches at an average of 8.77. he scored well in the Test series against England including a century.
 At the end of the century, Astle established himself as one of the key players in New Zealand.

 At the end of 2000, New Zealand suffered heavy losses in the Test series against South Africa.
 Astle made a strong comeback in the ODI series against Pakistan, scoring 240 runs.
 In the final match of the series, he made 119 off 116 balls that contained 21 fours.
 During the innings he was involved in a record stand of 193 for the first wicket with captain Stephen Fleming.
 It helped New Zealand win the series.
 In the rain-affected 2001–02 Trans-Tasman Trophy against Australia, Astle scored moderately in the first two Tests and came back with a valiant 156 not out in the third Test.
 Though New Zealand had their upper hand throughout the series, it ended in a draw.
 In the tour he made a career best First-class score of 223 against Queensland.
 Following that, England visited New Zealand to play five ODIs and three Test matches.
-In the ODI series, he fare well scoring 221 runs in five innings at an average of 73.66 including a century in the last match.
+In the ODI series, he fared well scoring 221 runs in five innings at an average of 73.66 including a century in the last match.
 In the first Test, chasing a target of 550 runs, Astle batted at number five went on to make 222, his highest Test score. he set the record for the fastest double-century when he reached the landmark in 153 balls.
 He took 168 balls hitting 28 fours and 11 sixes before being the last man to be dismissed.
 During the innings he was involved in a partnership of 118 runs with injured Chris Cairns.
 Despite this New Zealand lost the match by 98 runs.
 As of 2013, it remains the second highest score by a player in the fourth innings of a Test match.